ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 Large Vehicle MagCal
 ====================

 Large or heavy vehicles are impractical to rotate on all axis.
-This feature allows a fairly accurate calibration if GPS lock is active on the autopilot and the vehicles actual heading is know, either using a landmark reference on the Mission Planner map, or using another compass (eg cell phone) and entering the vehicles heading.
+This feature allows a fairly accurate calibration if GPS lock is active on the autopilot and the vehicles actual heading is known, either using a landmark reference on the Mission Planner map, or using another compass (eg cell phone) and entering the vehicles heading.

 Compass Ordering
 ================